Hunga Tonga–Hunga Haʻapai: Islands

 Hunga Tonga–Hunga Haʻapai are the only subaerial parts of the volcano.
 Hunga Tonga is the eastern island, while Hunga Haʻapai is the western one.
 They are part of Tonga's Haʻapai group of islands, an island arc formed at the convergent boundary where the Pacific Plate subducts under the Indo-Australian Plate.

 Before the 2014–15 eruption, which connected them into a single island, the islands were separated by about 1.6 km of ocean water.
 Before the 2022 eruption, the highest point in the former Hunga Tonga reached an elevation of 149 m, while Hunga Haʻapai was only 128 m above sea level.
 Neither island was large; before they were connected in 2015, each island was about 2 km long, with Hunga Tonga being roughly 390000 m2 and Hunga Haʻapai being 650000 m2 in size.
 They are much smaller after the 2022 eruption.
 Neither island was developed due to a lack of an acceptable anchorage, although there were large guano deposits on each island.

 After the 2015 eruption, the smaller Hunga Tonga island, approximately 1.5 km to the northeast of Hunga Haʻapai, became attached to the crater via a 380 m-wide tombolo, and further sandy deposits had built up at the southern end of the crater's connection with Hunga Haʻapai.
 The caldera itself has eroded rapidly in the southeast, originally allowing an opening that flooded the crater with seawater to form a bay.
-This bay has later become separated from the open ocean by a shallow sandbar, forming a lagoon.
+This bay later became separated from the open ocean by a shallow sandbar, forming a lagoon.
 Initially it was believed that the entire island would be eroded rapidly, but by 2017, scientists believed that the process could take decades.

 The islands figure in Tongan mythology as one of the few islands which were not overfished, and hence thrown down from heaven to land on earth.
 Tongans called them the islands which "jump back and forth" (i.e. suffer earthquakes).
 The first Europeans to see the islands were those with the Dutch explorers Willem Schouten and Jacob Le Maire in 1616.
 The British explorer Captain James Cook visited them several times in 1777 and learned their Tongan names.